Formation of a magnetized hybrid star with a purely toroidal field from phase-transition-induced collapse: Numerical methods

 where $P_{\mathrm{q}}$ is the pressure of quark matter, $e$ is the total energy density and $B$ is the bag constant.

 For the normal hadronic matter, we adopt an ideal gas type of equation of state for the evolution

 where $P_{\mathrm{h}}$ is the pressure of hadronic matter and $\gamma$ is kept to be 2.

-Either two or three parts constitute the hybrid star formed after the phase transition: (i) a hadronic matter region with a rest-mass density below the lower threshold density $\rho_\mathrm{hm}$, (ii) a mixed phase of the deconfined quark matter and hadronic matter for the region with a rest-mass density in between the lower threshold density $\rho_\mathrm{hm}$ and the upper threshold density $\rho_\mathrm{qm}$, and (iii) a region of pure quark matter phase with a rest-mass density beyond $\rho_\mathrm{qm}$ (this might or might not be present in practice, depending on the maximum density reached).
+Either two or three parts constitute the hybrid star formed after the phase transition: (i) a hadronic matter region with a rest-mass density below the lower threshold density $\rho_\mathrm{hm}$, (ii) a mixed phase of the deconfined quark matter and hadronic matter for the region with a rest-mass density in between the lower threshold density $\rho_\mathrm{hm}$ and the upper threshold density $\rho_\mathrm{qm}$, and (iii) a region of pure quark matter phase with a rest-mass density beyond $\rho_\mathrm{qm}$ (based on the maximum density achieved, this may or may not be present in practice).
 With this picture, the equation of state for hybrid stars is given by

 where